MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-invoice-sales.md

 In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
 In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 In business environments where the customer pays immediately, for example by cash, PayPal, or credit card, you can select the relevant method in the **Payment Method Code** field on the sales invoice.
-Payment is then recorded immediately on the posted invoice.
+See under step 8.
+Payment is then recorded immediately when you post the invoice.
 For payment services, you must also fill in the **Payment Service** field.
 For more information, see [Enable Customer Payments Through Payment Services](sales-how-enable-payment-service-extensions.md).

 You can even create directly paid invoices for non-registered customers by first setting up a "cash customer" card, which you point to on the sales invoice.
 For more information, see [Set Up Cash Customers](finance-how-to-set-up-cash-customers.md).

 You can easily correct or cancel a posted sales invoice before it is paid.
 For example, this is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
 For more information, see [Correct or Cancel Unpaid Sales Invoices](sales-how-correct-cancel-sales-invoice.md).
 If the posted sales invoice is paid, then you must create a sales credit memo to reverse the sale.
 For more information, see [Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

-Items can be both inventory items and services, denoted by the **Inventory** and **Service** types on the item card.
+Items can be both inventory items and services, denoted by the **Inventory** or **Service** type on the item card.
 The sales invoice process is the same for both item types.
 For more information, see [Register New Items](inventory-how-register-new-items.md).

 You can fill customer fields on the sales invoice in two ways depending on whether the customer is already registered.
 See steps 2 and 3 in the following procedure.